TurboGears/tg2docs/docs/building_docs.rst

 .. note::  don't forget to substitute '-yourname' for what you used.
     The new html documentation should be in the _build/html directory.

-.. note::  On Windows, you typically don't have a "make" command available
+.. note::  On Windows, if you haven't installed a "make" command
-    to you.
-Here are the commands you'd use instead.
+    (e.g. from GnuWin32),  use the following commands to build manually.
     The first command only needs to be run once - to create the destination directories.
 You may also want to read about one person's WindowsInstall_.